stahta01/wxCode_components/webupdate/ReadMe.txt

  Type "./configure --help" for more info.
  The --with-httpengine/--without-httpengine option can be used to compile with/without the wxHttpEngine component.
- NOTE: linux version requires wx2.7 or higher due to a bug in wx networking
-       code which affects all wx2.6 versions.

  For any problem, feel free to contact frm@users.sourceforge.net